Our research is editorially independent but we may earn a commission for purchases made through our links.

 One of the most iconic castles in Ohio is Squire’s Castle in Willoughby Hills.
 This local castle was the project of Standard Oil Company’s Feargus B. Squire.
 He sold the castle in 1922, along with the hundreds of acres that surround it to Cleveland Metroparks.
 You can visit this castle today because it is open to the public.
 The castle is rumored to be haunted, and you can attend historical lectures to learn more about the ghost who roams these halls.
 Take some time to explore the hiking trails and have a picnic in the area of the North Chagrin Reservation when you visit this park.

 The Loveland Castle is one of the top castles to visit in the United States.
 It resembles the ancient European castles and dates back to 1929 when Harry D. Andrews launched its construction.
 Andrews was a Boy Scout leader and gave the castle to the Boy Scouts in his will.
 Also called Chateau Laroche, this is a castle to visit when you’re in the Cincinnati area.
 You can visit the castle to see the historic weaponry, learn about its history, have a picnic on the shaded grounds, and experienced its haunted past.
-The admission fee is $5 per person over age five, and the castle is open from on Saturdays and Sundays from 11am to 5pm.
+The admission fee is $5 per person over age five, and the castle is open on Saturdays and Sundays from 11am to 5pm.

 Another stunning castle is the Ravenswood Castle in New Plymouth, one of Ohio’s top destinations.
 It’s actually a castle hotel that you can spend the night in, perfect for a weekend away.
 The rooms of the castle hotel are decorated in a Medieval style with antiques and lovely fireplaces.
 However, you’ll also have all the modern amenities you want while staying here too, such as comfortable rooms, an on-site pub, games to play, and breakfast served daily in the Great Hall.
 The Ravenswood Castle regularly hosts fun events like beer tastings, murder mystery shows, corporate retreats, and birthday parties.
 It’s a nice place to stay when you are visiting nearby Hocking Hills State Park too.